This article was written by freelancer Natasha Moore

 Solution – Schedule time to look at fun stuff i.e. your break.
 Read the articles, listen to the podcasts, but maybe just not when you’re supposed to be reading those reports because before you know it, it’s the end of the day and you have to stay late.

 So, I’ve just told you how to live your life, a bit rich coming from someone who may have written this piece at work (just kidding), I hope you realise bad habits can change.
-You can do this; that 2018 New Year promotion has your name on it…
+You can do this; that promotion might just have your name on it…

 Like this?
 How about…